 Wash and trim some of the fat from the oxtails.
 Place the meat into a mixing bowl and season with onion powder, garlic powder, black pepper, cayenne pepper, all purpose seasoning salt, and browning & seasoning sauce.
-Place seasoned meat into a ziplock bag let marinate for at least one hour or overnight in the refrigerator.
+Place seasoned meat into a ziplock bag, toss to coat well, and let marinate for at least one hour or overnight in the refrigerator.

 Add grapeseed oil to the Instant Pot bowl and put into Sauté mode.
-Add oxtails in batches (don’t over crowd) and brown meat on all sides.
-Reserve the marinade in the bag to use in a later step.
+Brown all sides of the meat, being careful to save the marinade in the bag to use in a later step.

 Remove the browned oxtail and set aside in a bowl.
 Add onions and garlic to the Instant Pot and saute until softened.
 Be sure to scrape the brown bits from the bottom of the pot.
 This adds flavor!

 Return the Oxtail to the Instant Pot, pour in the remaining marinade, beef stock, paprika, smoked sea salt, parsley, ground allspice, worcestershire sauce, and optional pepper sauce.

 Mix everything together, put the lid on the Instant Pot, and set to pressure cook for 30 minutes.
 Make sure the valve is set to sealing.
 Let the Instant Pot naturally release for an additional 15 minutes after it has done.

 Open the Instant Pot and add in the spring onions, carrots, bell pepper, thyme, bay leaves, butter beans, and diced tomatoes.